cchurch/api-docs/source/includes/_api_asset.md

   * ts: MPEG Transport Stream format video and audio.
 Intended for playback via http streaming in concert with m3u transactions, per the HTTP Live Streaming functionality of iOS and android.
 You can list multiple streams for a single video (typically for different resolutions/bandwidth).
   * mp4: MPEG4 files have very broad playback compatibility - all major video player are compatible.
 However, mp4 is NOT a streamable format, so it is only used for download functionality and will return an error if the video is live.
   * m3u8: Use the M3U8 play list format.
 Use this for mobile devices as it uses the HTTP layer to stream MPEG TS files with instructions in the M3U8 playlist file.
 Continue polling for this playlist until the playlist indicates it is complete.

+Note: If you choose to stream any video format on the web other than FLV (Our native format as mentioned above), you may initially get a 502 response.
+This means that the video is currently being transcoded within our system and therefore couldn't be found.
+Assuming the data actually exists (check against the video list call), the video will eventually be ready for you to fetch in the desired format, but, for the time being, you will have to wait and refetch until the requested video is ready.

 ### Video Quality